Down The Exxon Lane — 1

 I took down the address from the envelope.

 The principal, a tall man with a dusky complexion and thick glasses, had recently returned from the US with a Ph.D. degree, considerable research experience — and a Chevrolet Impala car.
 His was the longest car on campus.
-Others who owned cars — there were very few of them mostly returnees from the US — had Volkswagens, Fiats 600, or Vespa scooters.
+Few other who owned cars — mostly returnees from the US — had Volkswagens, Fiats 600, or Vespa scooters.
 The majority of them rode bicycles.
-I was among the many and owned a green Sohrab bicycle.
+I was among the majority and owned a green Sohrab bicycle.
 I could only save enough money from my stipend to bring a Smith Corona typewriter, a 35 mm camera, and an Omega Seamaster wristwatch.
-(I still have the three items.
-The watch, I remember, cost me $100 and I paid for it in installments, $10 a month.)
+The watch, I remember, cost me $100 and I paid for it in installments, $10 a month.
+The Smith-Corona came with two LP records containing lessons to learn touch typing ((I still have the three items almost in working condition)

 The principal was a hardworking man, interested in science and research, but he played favorites, and I was not one of them.
 I didn’t know who he recommended to Esso for the job or if he recommended anyone at all, but I applied directly at the address I had picked up from Shafi’s office.